sfb1996/cookbook/_recipes/basic-chocolate-chip.md

 ---

+*Note: You can trade out 1/2 cup of chocolate chips for 1/2 cup Heath toffee **bits** (not chips)*

 1. Add butter, sugar, brown sugar, vanilla, and egg to a large bowl and mix well until fluffy.
-2. Add dd flour salt, and baking soda and mix together.
+2. Add flour, salt, and baking soda and mix together.
 3. Add chocolate chips and mix.
 4. Bake at 375 for 8-9 minutes until slightly golden.

 ---

-# Notes
-- You can trade out 1/2 cup of chocolate chips for 1/2 cup Heath toffee **bits** (not chips)